NEW 2024 DATES ADDED

-The group size is just 3 people.
+The maximum group size is just 3 people.
 By keeping group sizes small, we’ll ensure wildlife isn’t disturbed — nature always comes first.
 It also makes the experience far more exclusive, avoiding the mini bus-style tours.

 We’ll rise early in the mornings, keeping a close eye on tide times to maximise our chances for capturing those sought after images.

 Guidance will be provided in the field, both on your fieldcraft, approaching wildlife and then of course, photographic tuition to get ‘those’ portfolio shots.
-Weather and tide depending, we’ll stay out as long as the wildlife does, having breakfast along the Lochs.
+Weather and tide depending, we’ll stay out as long as the wildlife does, having lunch along the Lochs.